Chapter Twelve: The Chase

 How could I have dared to fall in love when you've been suffering all this time?!

 The door in her room flung open.
-Daniel must have been in the middle of changing, for he had no shirt on and only had a pair of Blood started to drip from her left hand.
+Daniel must have been in the middle of changing, for he only had his pants on, and a rifle in his grasp.
+His eyes darted to her bloody left hand.

 "I'll pay them back," she told him, but he ignored her and left the room.
 A second later he came back to her with a first aid kit.